JoshuaKab/Us_insurance/README.md

 1. **Business Action:** Insurance companies should pay particular attention to applicants' smoking status, age, and BMI when assessing risk and pricing policies.
 2. **Deployment:** The trained model has beem deployed as a web service using Streamlit for real-time insurance charge prediction.

+This workflow provides a solid foundation for predictive modeling in insurance pricing